aquaticdiver/Intergrowth21st-BMGF/README.md

 OCR-DataCleaning

-Use the google API documentation to obtain a working redis-server to index all the files in the OCR, then call on the textindex.py to obtain a set of paths and detected text.
+Use the google API documentation located here: https://github.com/aquaticdiver/Intergrowth21st-BMGF to obtain a working redis-server to index all the files in the OCR, then call on the textindex.py to obtain a set of paths and detected text.
 This script will take in this set and attempt to filter out important measurements.